HMS Cydnus (1813)

 HMS Cydnus was one of eight Royal Navy 38-gun Cydnus-class fifth-rates.
-This frigate was built in 1813 at Blackwall Yard, London, and broken up in 1816.
+This frigate was built in 1813, at Blackwall Yard, London, and broken up in 1816.

 Design, construction and armament

 The entire class was a version of the Leda-class frigates, but built of red fir (pine), which was cheaper and more abundant than oak.
 Most importantly, it permitted noticeably faster construction, but at a cost of reduced durability.

 To enable the new frigate to meet the American frigates on less unequal terms, Cydnus, and her sister Eurotas received medium 24-pounders and an increased complement of men.
 Cydnus's 24-pounders were of a design by General Sir Thomas Blomefield, 1st Baronet and measured 7 ft.
 6 in. in length while weighing about 40 cwt.
 The 24-pounders on Eurotas were to a design by Colonel Congreve.

-During December 1813 and January 1814, Cyndus and Eurotas actually temporarily exchanged six 24-pounders, presumably to enable both vessels to test the designs against each other.
+During December 1813 and January 1814, Cydnus and Eurotas actually temporarily exchanged six 24-pounders, presumably to enable both vessels to test the designs against each other.
 Ultimately, the Royal Navy adopted General Blomefield's design.

 Service

-Cydnus was commissioned in May 1813 under Captain Frederick W. Aylmer, but command passed later that month to Captain Frederick Langford.
+Cydnus was commissioned in May 1813, under Captain Frederick W. Aylmer, but command passed later that month to Captain Frederick Langford.
 On 2 December, Briton captured Wolf's Cove, while Cydnus and a squadron were in company.